-The Royal Family are a well-known symbol of the UK.
-In the past, royalty did not traditionally go to university, instead choosing to start royal duties after school concluded.
-However, these days young members of the Royal Family are more likely to head to university before juggling jobs alongside royal engagements and charity work.
+The royal family is a well-known symbol of the UK.
+In the past, royals did not traditionally go to university, instead taking up royal duties after completing their schooling.
+However, these days young members of the British royal family are more likely to head to university before juggling jobs alongside royal engagements and charity work.

 1. The Duke of Cambridge

-The Duke of Cambridge studied at the University of St Andrews, where he initially pursued a degree in art history before changing his main subject to geography in the second year.
-Prince William graduated with a master of arts, earning a 2:1.
+The Duke of Cambridge studied at the University of St Andrews, in Fife, Scotland, where he initially pursued a degree in art history before switching to geography in his second year.
+Prince William graduated with a Master of Arts, earning a 2:1.
 While at university, he played water polo and met his wife, Kate Middleton.
-The couple lived together with friends during the second year.
+The couple lived together with friends during their second year of study.